MarcoAASilva/jekyll-crazymentat/docs/_posts/2017-04-26-installing-openCV.md

 [Intel(R) Threading Building Blocks 2017 Update 5](https://github.com/01org/tbb/releases)

-[Intel® Integrated Performance Primitives] (https://software.intel.com/en-us/intel-ipp) *beware, this library is huge, and requires registration*
+[IntelÂ® Integrated Performance Primitives] (https://software.intel.com/en-us/intel-ipp) *beware, this library is huge, and requires registration*

 Intel IPP Asynchronous C/C++ mentioned at the base tutorial is unavailable at the moment.
 [Apparently, it has been withdrawn from public preview by Intel more than two years ago](https://software.intel.com/en-us/forums/intel-integrated-performance-primitives/topic/594325).